 About the broad match keywords campaign setting

-Note: Broad match keywords setting feature availability is actively being launched and not yet available for all users.
+Note: The broad match keywords setting feature availability is actively being launched and not yet available for all users.

 The broad match campaign setting enables Search campaigns to exclusively use broad match as the keyword match type.
 Enabling this setting will convert all existing phrase and exact match keywords into broad match and ensure all keywords added also use broad match.